You might have heard that the U.S. added 290,000 jobs in April. At the same time, the unemployment rate rose! Bwhat!?

 So the number of jobs and the unemployment rate are not directly correlated.
 Ezra Klein posted this visual:

 It shows unemployment rising as job growth remains negative, leveling off as (perhaps) people drop out of active job seeking, and than actually going up again there at the end in response to two months of solid job growth.

 So it turns out that, in this case, a rise in the unemployment rate is good news.
-It means some people are hopeful again.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+It means some people are hopeful again.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.